Tips for making the best-ever apple crumble

 It’s no secret that an apple’s peel is where all the good bits are, but this is totally down to personal preference.
 For a more rustic result, or if you’re super pressed for time, unpeeled apples will give your crumble extra texture, flavour and, if you use a red variety, a pop of colour.
 Tip: if you want to be really sneaky, peel the apples then add the peel to a stick blender with some of the apple flesh and puree it.
 That way you get the best of both worlds – extra taste and nutrition, without the risk of crunchy bits.

-Slice or dice?
+Slice or dice the apples?

 Want to know what’s more important than how you slice apples for crumble?
 The size.
 Keeping your slices or dices consistent is key to ensuring even cooking, rather than a mix of crunchy and mushy apple pieces.